lgw2/lgw2.github.io/_teaching/csci112-fall-2023/lectures/git.md

 ### Nested repositories

-In general, you do not want to have nested git respositories.
+In general, you do not want to have nested git repositories.
 This is what happens if you run `git init` in one directory, and then run it again in one of the subdirectories of that directory later.
 You'll know if you have nested repositories if `git log` looks different in different directories of your